ElisavetK/Talking_Wikidata_graph/README.md

 tors' features.

 ## **Dataset**
 The file **items_cleaned.csv.zip** includes the dataset of discussions found in item talk pages.
+Dataset for the MLmodel analysis is also included here https://doi.org/10.5281/zenodo.14500997

 ## **ML model**
 The file **framework_analysis.ipynb** includes the code for the text and graph embeddings, and the neural network model.